amtrakcn/GoalKeeper/README.md

-A CRUD with authentication Rails application.
+A Test-driven CRUD with authentication Rails application.